 Fig. 10.
-(Upper panel) Pictorial representation of the calibration of threshold values applied to the J-PET photomultiplier signals.
-The value of real threshold equals to the difference between levels of base line and voltage at LVDS buffer.; (Lower panel) Schematic view of signals sequence used for threshold level calibration.
+Upper panel: Pictorial representation of the calibration of threshold values applied to the J-PET PMT signals.
+The value of the real threshold equals to the difference between levels of baseline and voltage at LVDS buffer.
+Lower panel: Schematic view of signals sequence used for threshold level calibration.

-The relation between the actual voltage threshold sampling, the recorded pulse and the voltage applied to the LVDS comparator input has been determined in the following way.
-A sequence of pulses of variable amplitude (shown schematically in the lower part of Fig. 10) was repeatedly sent from programmed generator to each input channel of readout electronics.
-The parameters of this sequence were as follows:
+The relation between the actual voltage threshold sampling, the recorded pulse, and the voltage applied to the LVDS comparator input has been determined in the following way.
+A sequence of pulses of variable amplitude (shown schematically in the lower part of Fig. 10) was repeatedly sent from a programed generator to each input channel of readout electronics.
+The parameters of this sequence were as follows.

-- amplitude: changing from -100 mV to -600 mV with a step of 10 mV - rise time and fall time: 1 ns (10% 90% of amplitude) - signal width at half amplitude: 4 ns
+- 1) Amplitude: Changing from -100 to -600 mV with a step of 10 mV; - 2) Rise time and fall time: 1 ns (10%-90% of amplitude); - 3) Signal width at half amplitude: 4 ns.

-While sending the pulse sequences from the generator to the readout electronics, the voltage level on the LVDS buffer was changed and the number of signals that exceeded this level was counted.
+While sending the pulse sequences from the generator to the readout electronics, the voltage level on the LVDS buffer was changed, and the number of signals that exceeded this level was counted.
 An example of the dependence of the number of signals accepted as a function of the voltage level on the LVDS buffer is shown in the upper panel of Fig. 11.
 Because the baseline has been moved up to 2.048 V, for negative signals, a smaller threshold value means the threshold applied at a higher signal amplitude, according to the upper part of Fig. 10.
-In order to describe dependence of the number of counts on the voltage on the buffer, a 5^{th} degree polynomial was fitted to the data.
-The flat part of the chart above 1.87 V level corresponds to the threshold values for which all pulses from a single sequence with the amplitude greater than 100 mV were registered.
+In order to describe the dependence of the number of counts on the voltage on the buffer, a fifth-degree polynomial was fitted to the data.
+The flat part of the chart above 1.87-V level corresponds to the threshold values, for which all pulses from a single sequence with the amplitude greater than 100 mV were registered.

 Fig. 11.
-(Upper panel) Number of registered events for different voltage level set at LVDS buffer with the baseline set to 2.048 V. (Lower panel) Dependence between the absolute value of the real threshold and the voltage set at the LVDS buffer.
-A 5th order polynomials (red solid lines) were fitted to the data for the slopes description.
+Upper panel: Number of registered events for different voltage level set at LVDS buffer with the baseline set to 2.048 V. Lower panel: Dependence between the absolute value of the real threshold and the voltage set at the LVDS buffer.
+The fifth-order polynomials (red solid lines) were fitted to the data for the slopes description.

 By combining the information on the number of sequences, the number of pulses in the sequence and how many pulses from the sequence were registered on the threshold with a given voltage value, it is possible to convert the voltage level set on the LVDS buffer to the actual threshold applied to the signal.
-An example of determination of the absolute value of the real threshold (a distance from the baseline at 0 V) as a function of voltage at the LVDS buffer is shown in the lower panel of Fig. 11.
+An example of the determination of the absolute value of the real threshold (a distance from the baseline at 0 V) as a function of voltage at the LVDS buffer is shown in the lower panel of Fig. 11.